terra-money/terra.py/docs/index.rst

 Introduction
 ============

+This is the official documentation for the Python version of the Terra SDK.

-The Terra SDK is a Python toolkit for writing software that interact with the Terra blockchain.
+The Terra SDK is a library toolkit for writing software that interacts with the Terra blockchain.

 Getting Started
 ---------------